Demosthenes-Eth/public-domain-token/README.md

 - `deauthorizeAllExpiredIssuers()`
   - Loops through all issuers and automatically removes any that are expired.

+**3.3 Expiration Logic**
+- Each issuer has an `expirationBlock`.
+The default “term” for an issuer is `issuerInterval` blocks.
+- If the current block is beyond an issuer’s `expirationBlock`, that issuer is considered expired and cannot mint or burn.
+- The owner can set `issuerInterval` (for testing or dynamic changes).

-**3.3 Transferring Issuer Authorization**
+**3.4 Transferring Issuer Authorization**
 - `transferIssuerAuthorization(address newIssuer)`
   - Allows an existing (non-expired) issuer to transfer its issuer status to a new address.
   - The old issuer’s data (like total minted, burn counts, etc.) is copied to the new address, but the old issuer is deauthorized.
   - Transfer conditions:
+    - `msg.sender` must be an existing issuer whose term has not expired.
     - `newIssuer` must not already be an issuer.
     - `newIssuer` can’t be `address(0)` or the token contract address.
-    - The old issuer must still be unexpired.

-**3.4 Expiration Logic**
-- Each issuer has an `expirationBlock`.
-The default “term” for an issuer is `issuerInterval` blocks.
-- If the current block is beyond an issuer’s `expirationBlock`, that issuer is considered expired and cannot mint or burn.
-- The owner can set `issuerInterval` (for testing or dynamic changes).

 **3.5 Issuer Data Structure**